oVirt/ovirt-site/source/vdsm/supervdsm-service.html.md

 *   current solution

-1. Vdsm deamon script starts vdsm with user “vdsm”
+1. Vdsm daemon script starts vdsm with user “vdsm”
 2. Vdsm process launches supervdsm process when it is not running by sudo command
 3. Vdsm tries to send uds packets to supervdsm to establish communication
 4. When authentication error is raised, vdsm tries to re-launch (kill old instance and initiate new one)